crs4/health-gateway/docs/architecture.rst

         the HGW dispatcher to route the message to the correct Destination.
     *
-        The HGW Dispatcher uses the process_id as the Kafka message key to allow the Destination to know to which person assign the message.
+        The HGD uses the process_id as the Kafka message key to allow the Destination to know to which person assign the message.
     *
-        The HGW Dispatcher is unaware of the data that transit between a Source and a Destination, since the payload of the message is encrypted by the Source and only the Destination can decrypt it.
+        The HGD is unaware of the data that transit between a Source and a Destination, since the payload of the message is encrypted by the Source and only the Destination can decrypt it.
-        The only information that HGW Dispatcher knows is the Destination to which route the message.
+        The only information that HGD knows is the Destination to which route the message.

 The architecture is described in the following diagram